 - When Having Too Much Money is Bad (The Cons of Being Rich)

-Sample Draft For Medical Dispute
+Sample Letter For Medical Disputes

 In order to make a strong case, your medical bill dispute letter should be detailed but concise.
 You should also put important information such as your name, address, and contact information.
 Include the date of your billing along with a billing identification number.
 Elaborate the error and support it with solid evidence.
 Mention the involved code if the error is from a coding error.
 If the error is excessive charging, explain your point by comparing the cost of services in another area.
 Also, mention how you want to rectify the errors, but as polite as possible.